alemanchris/China_application/README.md

+PROJECT TITLE:
-Project Title: China Application
+China Application

 This repository is public.

-It contains the SBI base code.
+It contains the general SBI base code.

 Any object in the "Codes" folder should be pushed and commited through github otherwise it will be deleted when reloading the online repo.